umr-marbec/datarmor-documentation/README.md

 source /usr/share/Modules/3.2.10/init/csh
 module load R

-# go to the directory where the job has been run
+# go to the directory where the job has been launched
 cd $PBS_O_WORKDIR

 cat > script.R <<EOF